ionic-team/stencil-site/src/docs/config/extras.md

 };
 ```

-Note: `buildEs5: true` was also set in the config since this example needs to support legacy browsers.
+Note: `buildEs5: 'prod'` was also set in the config since this example needs to support legacy browsers.
 See the [buildEs5 config](/docs/config#buildes5) for more information.

 ### appendChildSlotFix